AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 # paste
 We just saw that `cat` sticks things together "vertically". `paste` is our command for sticking things together "horizontally".
 It treats the things you're sticking together like individual columns and adds some delimiter in between them.

-We have another file we have in our working directory called "aa_lengths.txt".
+We have another file in our working directory called "aa_lengths.txt".
 Let's look at it:

 ```
 head aa_lengths.txt